arohner/clj-kube/README.md

 - `delete-foo`
 - `ensure-foo`
 - `foo-exists?`
+- `list-foos`

-They all take two arguments: The url of the kube API endpoint, and either the name of the resource or the data to create the resource
+Most commands take two required arguments: The url of the kube API endpoint, and either the name a resource or the data to create the resource.

+All commands take an optional map as the last argument.
+Currently the only option is `{:namespace "foo"}`.
+Namespaced resources (pods, deployments, secrets, etc) all use `:namespace default`.
+Pass :namespace to set the namespace, or `{:namespace nil}` to query all resources.